 For more information please see the study regulations of M.Sc.
-Mathematics, Anhang II, S. 3: Kompetenzbeschreibungen.
+Mathematics, Anhang II, page 3: Kompetenzbeschreibungen.

 Please note that a degree in non-mathematical subjects (no matter if Bachelor or Master) usually does not qualify for a Master's programme in Mathematics at TU Darmstadt.
 If you are unsure, please contact the Coordinator of Student Affairs.

 It is mandatory to choose an additional course or subject.
-The additional course may be a third mathematical specialization course or
+The additional course may be a third mathematical specialisation course or

 - build on a minor from the bachelor's programme

-- consist of moduls from a bachelor's programme 4th semester or up (“minor intermediate”)
+- consist of modules from a bachelor's programme 4th semester or up (“minor intermediate”)

-- consist of moduls of a study programme which can be studied without background knowledge (“minor basic”)
+- consist of modules of a study programme which can be studied without background knowledge (“minor basic”)